jrlanglois/jrl_env/README.md

 3. **Use as a template** for building your own environment setup system

 The scripts are designed to be modular and configurable.
 Update the JSON files in `configs/` to match your needs, and adjust script paths or logic as required for your environment.

+### GitHub SSH Automation

+Each platform now includes an interactive helper to generate and register GitHub SSH keys using the data from `configs/gitConfig.json`:

+- macOS / Ubuntu: `./macos/configureGithubSsh.sh` and `./ubuntu/configureGithubSsh.sh`
+- Windows 11: `.\win11\configureGithubSsh.ps1`

+During full setup you can skip this step with `--skip-ssh` (macOS/Ubuntu) or `-skipSsh` (Windows).
+The helpers:

+1. Read the email and `usernameGitHub` fields from `gitConfig.json`
+2. Generate an `ed25519` key pair (default `id_ed25519_github`)
+3. Add the key to the local SSH agent when possible
+4. Copy the public key to the clipboard and optionally open the GitHub SSH settings page

+Re-run the script any time you need to rotate keys or target a new GitHub account.

 ## Style Guide